Physical Optics Model to Evaluate Mid-Spatial Frequency Errors on the Point Spread Function: Introduction

+In the present study the PSF is of interest.
+To gain insight we consider here the case that the MSF errors are limited to a single thin surface where the shape of the surface with errors is incorporated in a transmission function.
+For simplicity and in agreement with the approach in \cite{liang_validity_2019}, it is assumed that the surface with MSF errors is perfectly imaged by the optical components following it.
+Perturbations of this image due to errors in these optical components are assumed to introduce effects of only second order which are neglected.
+Assuming that the field in image space is paraxial, the perfect image of the surface with MSF errors is illuminated by the focussing field without MSF errors and the transmitted field with the MSF errors is finally propagated to the image plane to obtain the PSF.

+It should be mentioned that several of the assumptions can be relaxed.
+Instead of assuming a perfect image of the field transmitted by the surface with MSF errors, blurring caused by LSF surface errors in the other components following the surface of interest can be taken into account, either by ray tracing or by incorporating them in the transmission functions of these components.
+Also several cascaded surfaces with MSF errors can be considered by using Fresnel diffraction integrals to propagate through the optical system.
+We remark furthermore that the multiplicative transmission function used to describe the surface with the MSF errors can be validated by comparing it to the results obtained with rigorous Maxwell solvers for special, relatively simple sinusoidal surface shapes.
+This will be done in a future paper.

+In the present paper the simulated PSF is validated experimentally.
+For a couple of relatively simple 1D MSF topographies, the simulated PSFs are compared with measurements.
+In the experiment, the surface shapes are mimicked by programming the corresponding phase profile using a SLM.

-The aim of the paper is to demonstrate the feasibility of the model by comparing with experiments.
-In Section \ref{sec:theory} we show that for a quite general class of MSF structures, the PSF can be computed analytically.
-However, when the structures are more complicated, evaluation of the analytical formula becomes too time-consuming and numerical solutions are more appropriate.
+The content of the paper is as follows.
+In Section \ref{sec:theory} we derive that the PSF with MSF errors is a convolution of the PSF without these errors (but possibly with LSF errors) and a rescaled 2D Fourier transform of the transmission function of the transmission function that describes the surface with the MSF errors.
+In Section 3 analytical results are derived for 1D MSF topographies.
 In Section \ref{sec:ExpSetup} the experimental setup is described and in Section \ref{sec:ResDis} the predictions of the model are compared with the experimental results.